 Thailand’s prison population has grown from 80,000 to 350,000 over the past 20 years, with some 70 per cent of inmates serving time for drug offenses.

 Thai prisoners alone make up 40 per cent of the total in South-east Asia, even more than in populous Indonesia, according to a recent UNODC study.
 This disproportionately large number is diverting resources away from tackling drug traffickers, said UNODC regional representative Jeremy Douglas.

 As part of Thailand’s drug policy review, the authorities are examining how some milder addictive substances can be recategorised and dispensed under very controlled circumstances, said Gen. Paiboon.

 This includes kratom, a plant native to South-east Asia, which stimulates in low doses but sedates in high doses.
 Kratom, alongside marijuana, is also listed in the fifth – or lowest category – in Thailand’s current Narcotics Act.
 Someone convicted of possessing kratom can be jailed up to one year and/or fined up to 20,000 baht (S$770).

-Another item that could be recategorised is methamphetamines.
+Another item that could be recategorised is methamphetamine.
 Together with heroin, it is currently classified as a dangerous narcotic and attracts the highest penalties.
-Some 90 per cent of drug offenders behind bars were involved in methamphetamines.
+Some 90 per cent of drug offenders behind bars were involved in methamphetamine.
 These synthetic drugs were initially peddled to labourers as stimulants.

-Gen Paiboon, though confident of this approach, conceded the government would need to convince the public the new policy would not end up doing more harm than good.
-People still see methamphetamines as an “evil drug”, he said.
+Gen. Paiboon, though confident of this approach, conceded the government would need to convince the public the new policy would not end up doing more harm than good.
+People still see methamphetamine as an “evil drug”, he said.